Prevails over the prices against the major test in China for Xi Jinpings leadership: Nicholas Burns - ExBulletin

 They still have a major wooden mouth of the bubble of property, “which had caused a serious crisis on the real estate market, the pillar of the Chinese economy, said Burns.

 They face a demographic crisis during the next decade.
-Capitals are fleeing, “he said, adding that direct foreign investment dropped 32% last year in China.
+Capital has fled, “he said, adding that direct foreign investment (IDE) dropped 32% last year in China.

 I don't think the Chinese government wants to have a sustained trade war.
 They want to obtain a trade agreement with the United States, said Burns, who was appointed by former American president Joe Biden and was an American ambassador to Beijing from 2022 at the start of this year.